 In July 2007, the Commissions adopted amendments to the VRE Master Agreement that expanded the Operations Board to include all member jurisdictions and provided for board representation proportionate to system ridership, and weighted voting proportionate to jurisdictional subsidy.
 In addition, the amendments apportioned jurisdictional subsidies on system ridership only, rather than the then current 90 percent system ridership and 10 percent population formula.
-The amendment to the subsidy formula was phased in over four years, beginning in fiscal year 2008.
 The amendments also allowed for greater autonomy for the Operations Board, with progressively more decisions made by the Board without referral to PRTC and NVTC.